2.3.4 Rapid withdrawal symptoms, hypo/hyper-metabolism

 https://pmc.ncbi.nlm.nih.gov/articles/PMC2565602/

-What has not been fully understood or appreciated is that alcohol -> acetaldehyde elevation further elevates endogenous synthesis of morphine, codeine and gamma-hydroxybutyrate (GHB).
+What has not been fully understood or appreciated is that alcohol -> acetaldehyde elevation further elevates endogenous synthesis of morphine, codeine and gamma-hydroxybutyrate (GHB), as can severe and chronic Complex I inhibition.
+Both acetaldehyde and Complex I inhibition are commonly observed in collected ME/CFS data.

 For endogenous morphine and codeine synthesis, the mechanism is related to dopamine metabolism.
 When ALDH1A1 and/or ALDH2 are inhibited, elevated dopamine and DOPAL cause an elevation of Tetrahydropapaveroline (THP) (also known as (S)-norlaudanosoline), which is the first step in the morphine biosynthesis pathway.
 This altered metabolism leads to behavioural changes that overlap ADHD, coupled with homeostasis alterations and dependence .